Sustainable treatment and immobilisation of challenging waste (STREAM)

 Development of new management routes including treatment and conditioning methods as well as new backfills materials, in a safe and sustainable way for waste streams without any previously identified or industrially implemented management routes (to increase TRLs).

 Moving technologies from the lab-scale to industrial-scale.
-Facilitate improved treatment and processing of new and different types of waste streams, including thermal treatment solutions, and the optimisation of thermally treated product composition to increase waste loadings and/or improve waste form performance and reduce volumes of secondary waste.
+Facilitate improved treatment and processing of new and different types of waste streams, and the optimisation of thermally treated product composition to increase waste loadings and/or improve waste form performance and reduce volumes of secondary waste.
 Development of more flexible, modular treatment facilities and solutions.
 Optimised chemical and physical methods of treatment, especially including solutions for decontamination.

 Increased confidence in simulations by reducing uncertainties in the input data and understanding of key processes.